Freya-Alpha/fa-models/README.md

 # fa-models
 A set of models often used for trading services.
-The library offers no algorithms - just models.
+The library offers merely models, tests and data generators.

 ## General
 Run and compiled for Python 3.9.13.